elihoole/elihoole.github.io/_posts/2016-01-05-crisis-in-oluvil.md

 The National School of Business Management (NSBM) – a private institute offering foreign university degrees in management, computing, and engineering – is building a massive campus facility called the Green University in Homagama, capable of accommodating 30,000 students at a time.
 The Green University project will be completed in the next two years and NSBM plans to offer around 100 degree programmes in the near future.
 The Sri Lanka Institute of Information and Technology (SLIIT) alone has a student population exceeding 7000.
 In the next few years, the number of engineering graduates passing out from private engineering colleges such as SLIIT, the British College of Applied Studies (BCAS), and the International College of Business and Technology (ICBT) would be considerably higher than all the state engineering faculties combined.
 The medical faculty of the South Asia Institute of Technology and Medicine (SAITM) started in 2009 with 25 students.
 Today, in the space of six years, SAITM’s medical student population has grown to 800: twice the size of the University of Jaffna’s medical faculty which was established in 1978.

-## Privatisation that Threatens the Peripheries: Winners and Losers
+## Privatisation that threatens the peripheries: winners and losers

 When authorities view education as a commodity and a means for generating revenue, frequently for cronies, their allegiance is with private education.
 This goes to the heart of the problems pertaining to state education in the country.